 When I came back to check-in, I walked across the breezeway with the stunning chandelier to a welcoming and seamless process.
 All the COVID protocols integrated with their aesthetic, and any time I needed something, I could just pick up the phone.
 Like when I accidentally locked myself out of my room when putting the room service tray out… (Thank goodness for the concierge phone on the Fairmont Gold floor — and for Fidel, who rescued me.)

 I don’t know if I had received an upgrade or they just decided to put me on the Fairmont Gold (the top!) floor, but did I ever feel special pushing ’14’ in the elevator and walking into that room.
 I walked into the welcome sight of all my luggage in a neat grouping (Thank you, Fidel!), and the most beautiful room.
 From the plush carpet to the gigantic bathroom and tub, and the gorgeous bed and the absolutely stunning runway and North Shore Mountain view, it was perfect.
 I cannot think of a better place to have spent my last two days in Canada.
 You can watch my room tour here.

 Coming down from the high of the floor-to-ceiling window view, I zeroed in on the glass dome I’d walked past.
 Not only were there treats but also a note from the Sales and Marketing Director — she wished me a safe trip for my move to England.
 These are the little things that are sometimes overlooked — details matter.

-This was quite a spacious room so I had ample room to roll out my yoga mat.
+It was a very spacious room, so I had ample room to roll out my yoga mat.
 I don’t often do actual *sunrise* sunrise yoga in the spring or summer, but I did not waste that opportunity either morning that I woke up in my king-size bed.
 I also made zero use of the TV throughout the day and evening.
 The mountain view combined with the runway hustle and bustle was way better.

 The room, in brief: